DaniElBenson001/VanaPayWalletApp--Frontend-/README.md

 ✨ UNDERSTANDING MODULE JAVASCRIPT WRITING SAVES TIME AND ENCOURAGES REFERENCES AND DEFINITIONS

+✨ UNABLE TO CONNEXT TO THE SERVER

+This issue is very annoying to solve as there are no Error Messages or Warning Suggestions to spool.
+Hence to avoid this pesky error, kindly review your Code, there is probably a Service you wrongly injected into another service, hence having a service in a service will cause a "Service Dependency Conflict".

 # SPECIAL REMINDERS AND ANNOUNCEMENTS

 ✨ ALL MY CONSOLE IN ALL FETCH REQUESTS ARE PRIMARILY FOR TESTING, TO ENSURE THAT ALL DATA IS ACCURATELY RETRIEVED FOR CONSUMPTION; THEY